algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 - **Winning and Losing Conditions:** Winning the game should be achieved by consuming all the dots within a level.
 Losing conditions must be triggered when Pac-Man either exhausts all lives or is captured by an enemy.

 - **Level Progression:** The game must feature progressively challenging levels.
-Initial levels should present uncomplicated mazes with fewer enemies, while later levels should introduce more intricate mazes and faster enemies.
+Initial levels should include less quick and intelligent enemies, while later levels should introduce more intelligent and faster enemies.

 ### AI and Enemy Behavior Requirements

 - **Enemies Intelligence:** Enemies should exhibit intelligent behavior, using pathfinding algorithms to pursue Pac-Man logically.
 Their movements should dynamically respond to Pac-Man's position.

 - **Fairness and Challenge:** Strive to maintain a balanced and challenging gameplay experience.
 Enemies should be swift and pose a challenge without causing undue frustration for the player.

+- **Ghosts being eaten:** When a ghost is being eaten by Pac-Man in power mode, it is warped back to its spawn point which is situated in a cage in the center of the maze.

 ### Controls and Responsiveness Requirements